genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Reloading the layout

-The provided function [tryLoadLayoutFromLocalStorage()](./docs/api/foundation-layout.foundationlayout.tryloadlayoutfromlocalstorage.md) is used to rehydrate the layout from local storage, if `auto-save-key` is enabled.
+The function [tryLoadLayoutFromLocalStorage()](./docs/api/foundation-layout.foundationlayout.tryloadlayoutfromlocalstorage.md) is used to rehydrate the layout from local storage, when `auto-save-key` is enabled.
 If you are using the declarative API, then this function is called for you automatically.

-If you are manually registering items (too) using the JavaScript API, you must call this function manually, immediately after you have finished registering all the items.
-For an example [see here](#contained-example).
+If you are manually registering items (too) using the JavaScript API, you must [call this function manually](#contained-example) immediately after you have finished registering all the items.

 ### Layout placeholder